EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Evaluation of Content Generation

 \subsection{Experimental Settings}

-\textbf{Task and Comparative Methods.} Since \textit{EmoSpace} is the first framework to support diverse emotional generation tasks (outpainting, stylized generation, and panorama generation), we primarily compare with existing methods on the fundamental text-to-image generation task where baselines are available.
-For method selection, as there are currently no other prototype-based emotional modeling approaches, we choose a state-of-the-art categorical emotion-based image generation method EmoGen~\cite{yang2024emogen} and a state-of-the-art dimensional emotion-based method EmotiCrafter~\cite{dang2025emoticrafter}.
-Note that EmoGen uses Stable Diffusion 1.5 as its base model which cannot be modified, while both our method and EmotiCrafter are built upon Stable Diffusion XL (SDXL)~\cite{podell2023sdxl}.
-Following their experiment design, we also include the general-purpose image generation model SDXL as a baseline method for comparison.

-\textbf{Datasets.} The datasets used in our experiments include both training and testing datasets for emotion modeling.
-For the training dataset, we adopt a similar setup to EmoGen by utilizing images and emotion labels from EmoSet-118K~\cite{yang2023emoset}.
-Since this dataset lacks textual descriptions, we employ a BLIP-2~\cite{li2023blip} model to generate text captions for all images, enabling the training process in Sec.~\ref{sec: proto_learning}.
+\textbf{Datasets.} We use images and emotion labels from EmoSet-118K~\cite{yang2023emoset} for training, chosen for its large scale (118K images) and alignment with Mikels' 8-emotion taxonomy that matches our prototype hierarchy.
+Since this dataset lacks textual descriptions, we employ BLIP-2~\cite{li2023blip} to generate captions for all images, enabling the training process in Sec.~\ref{sec:proto_learning}.
+For evaluation, we generate 25 images per emotion category (200 in total) using each method and compute metrics on the generated images.

-For the test dataset, we manually construct a comprehensive text prompt set containing 160 prompts.
-Each prompt includes content description, categorical emotion labels following the Mikels' model~\cite{mikels2005emotional} (for EmoGen's emotion input), and dimensional emotion labels based on the V-A model~\cite{russell1980circumplex} (for EmotiCrafter's emotion input).
-Notably, the baseline SDXL and our \textit{EmoSpace} framework require no structured emotion input, so we directly combine the content and emotion descriptions as text prompts for generation.

-\textbf{Evaluation Metrics.} Based on the task of emotional content generation and applications in VR, we mainly focus on text-image alignment, emotion accuracy, and aesthetic quality in the evaluation process.
-To better quantify the outcomes, we select some indicators for diffusion-based text-to-image tasks from different perspectives: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item \textbf{Text-Image Alignment:} We use CLIP Score~\cite{radford2021learning} to measure the semantic alignment between input prompts and generated images (\textit{CLIP-Prompt}, higher is better). \item \textbf{Emotion Accuracy:} We employ CLIP-based metrics to evaluate emotion alignment at both categorical (\textit{Emotion-Category}) and fine-grained (\textit{Emotion-Fine-Grained}) levels using cosine similarity in CLIP feature space (higher is better). \item \textbf{Aesthetic Quality:} We evaluate the aesthetic quality of generated images using the LAION-AI Aesthetic Predictor~\cite{schuhmann2022laion}, which predicts human aesthetic preferences based on large-scale web data (\textit{LAION-Aesthetics}, higher is better). \end{itemize}
+\textbf{Baselines.} We compare against prompt-based and conditioning-based methods.
+The prompt-based baselines are SDXL~\cite{podell2023sdxl}, FLUX.1-dev~\cite{flux2024}, and FLUX.2-dev~\cite{flux2}, a newer DiT model with a larger architecture and a Mistral-based text encoder.
+SDXL, FLUX.1-dev, and FLUX.2-dev receive the same IPR-refined prompts as EmoSpace, allowing the comparison with FLUX+IPR to isolate prototype-guided conditioning from prompt refinement.
+The conditioning-based methods are EmoGen~\cite{yang2024emogen}, which uses learnable emotion tokens and LLM-based prompt optimization, and EmotiCrafter~\cite{dang2025emoticrafter}, which injects VAD embeddings with continuous control; both are SDXL-based.
+For these methods, we provide the richest conditioning supported by their original interfaces: class labels for EmoGen and estimated valence-arousal values for EmotiCrafter.